 We combined two-photon calcium imaging of neurons in a behaving fish to identify persistent firing neurons in the neural integrator, with subsequent reconstructions of the same neurons using serial electron microscopy.
 We found evidence for multiple classes of neurons within the integrator population based on differences in dendrritic arborization, axional projections and synaptic distributions.
 These include, previously identified neurons with ipsilaterally projecting axons at rostro-medial locations that are thought to be excitatory, and neurons with contralaterally projecting axons at medio-caudal locations that are thought to be inhibitory.
 In addition, we found neurons at the lateral most edge of the volume, for which we could not identify an axon and a small subset of previously unreported integrator neurons with both ipsilateral and contralateral axonal projections.
 We identified chemical synapses in our images by the existence of presynaptic vesicles and postsynaptic densities.
 All chemical synapses involving integrator neurons largely contained small vesicles, suggesting the presence of conventional rather than peptidergic neurotransmitters.
 The neurotransmitter identity of the neurons was inferred based on the organization of somata in the hindbrain into ’stripes’ that correspond closely to alternating excitatory and inhibitory pools of neurons (Higashijima:2004cn; Kinkhabwala:2011et; Koyama:2011kl).
 Finally we report evidence for direct synaptic connectivity between ipsilaterally projecting neurons and ipsilateral and contralateral projecting integrator neurons.
-Our work is the first application of this approach to a population of neurons defined by their encoding of behavioral variables, rather than stimulus variables.
+Our work is the first application of this approach to a population of neurons defined by their encoding of behavioral variables, rather than stimulus variables. [likely too much detail, just setup some anticipation for what we will now hear about]

 2 Results